nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ```

 Examples:
-- `view 2` will display the full student details of the 2nd student in the student list on the view panel.
+- `select 2` will select the 2nd student in the student list and display his / her particulars on the view panel.